 This is my post-mortem for the development of Castilla 1528 during The Week of Awesome V in Gamedev.net and the NES Jam in Itch.
 It's preceded by the devlog updates I posted during the jam.

-The two jams were 1 week long, and both were run during the same week.
+Both jams were 1 week long, and they were run during the same week.
 Each of them had its own set of requirements:

 - The Week of Awesome V had four themes available, and participants needed to use at least two of them in their games.
 It also awarded points for having an active community participation (e.g. posting updates) during the week.

 - The NES Jam required games to have a resolution of 256x240 pixels, and to only use colors from the NES original palette.

 The initial choices